2-Chae/ToDoApp/readme.md

   * You can also complete/uncomplete a task by pressing the checkbox on the left side.
 * Rearrange the list by pressing the **Edit** button on the top left.
 * Remove all completed tasks by pressing the **Remove All Completed Tasks** at once.

+## About Alerts for Out-of-Date Tasks
+You will have an alert if you have any out-of-date tasks when you open the app.